hharnisc/hharnisc.github.io/slides/twilio-console-jamstack-migration.md

 .right-panel[
 - ~350k MAU
 - ~4.5M Monthly Page Views
+- xxx other metrics different countries
-- ??? other scale metric, like bandwidth?
+- xxx other scale metric, like bandwidth?
-- ??? other scale metric, like time spent per session or total time in console?
+- xxx other scale metric, like time spent per session or total time in console?
 ]

+???

+- The take away is that this isn't a huge amount of traffic, but it is very high value traffic from all around the world

+---

+class: fifty-fifty

+.left-panel[
+# Complexity
+]

+.right-panel[
+- xxx products
+- xxx teams
+- xxx engineers
+- xxx LOC
+]

+???

+- The take away that there are organizational challanges here due to the size and structure of the company